TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 13/Proverbs 13.1.md

 ---

-A wise son [heareth] his father's instruction; But a scoffer heareth not rebuke.
+A wise son listens to his father's instruction, but a scoffer doesn't listen to rebuke.